 Personal possessions may be left in the rooms during the ceremony.
 The rooms will be locked during this time.
 However, you and your guests should keep with you any personal or valuable items.
 All coats, purses, make-up and garment bags must be removed from the room at the conclusion of the wedding.
 30 minutes after the conclusion of the wedding the Assembly Rooms is no longer yours.
 College Church is not responsible for any items left in the Assembly Room.
 We ask that you respectfully clean up the Assembly areas before leaving the Church grounds.

 No food may be consumed in the Church or the Assembly Rooms.
-Water and soda may be consumed only in the Assembly Rooms.
+Water may be consumed only in the Assembly Rooms.

 Call the University Parking Office (314-977-2957) for information on availability for the Laclede Garage.
 A flat fee of $150 will ensure ample parking for your rehearsal and wedding.
 Metered Parking on Lindell Boulevard is from 7:00am until 7:00pm Monday through Saturday.

 It is not permissible to throw anything in or around the church due to safety hazards: no rice, birdseed, flower petals, confetti, bubbles, or anything else.
 Sparklers and balloons are strictly prohibited inside or outside the church.
 Animals of any kind are not permitted in the church or to be released following the wedding (including doves, butterflies, dogs, etc).
 We do not allow wagons in the Church.